Eight Signs of a Blown Head Gasket

 If you suspect you have a blown head gasket, take your time diagnosing the problem.
 Dry and wet compression tests and cylinder leakdown tests might reveal the location of the leak.
 A block tester can help determine whether combustion gases are present in the cooling system — a sure sign of a head gasket failure.
 Your local NAPA AutoCare Center has the right equipment to help diagnose a blown head gasket if you have any suspicions.

+Check out all the engine gaskets available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on signs of a blown head gasket, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Flickr.